 Rodeo is the name for a number of different events.
-To know how they all work makes the action filled event more interesting.
+Knowing how they all work makes the action-filled event more interesting.

 Some of the following information is taken from the Canadian Finals Rodeo website.

-This event is the most physically demanding in rodeo.
+This event is the most physically demanding in the rodeo.
 The cowboy rides a bronc (unbroke horse) without a saddle.
 The rider, using only one arm, holds onto the leather strap of the bareback rigging which is cinched around the horse.
-The handhold is snug fitting and customized to the individual’s grip.
+The handhold is snug-fitting and customized to the individual’s grip.